When comparing Puerto Vallarta vs Cabo San Lucas which do you try?

 If you’re from outside North America, you’ll have to catch a connecting flight.
 The airport is quite small, but it’s still a 2 terminal international airport nonetheless.

-One of the best ways of discovering Baja California however is by driving the peninsula.
+One of the best ways of discovering Baja California, however, is by renting a car and driving the peninsula, all on your own accord.

 The 1,600-kilometer route going through two regions can be done safely with a coach or by bus hopping.